jsnanigans/mcpm/README.md

 - `allow`: Space-separated list of tools to include (optional).
 - `deny`: Space-separated list of tools to exclude (optional).
+- `logging` (optional): Boolean.
+If `true`, enables logging to file for this server.

 ## Logging

+Logging is disabled by default.
+To enable file logging, pass the `--enable-logging` flag or set `"logging": true` in your server config.
 Logs are written to `mcpm.log` in the project root directory.

 ## Development